microsoft/FHIR-Converter/docs/how-to-guides/deployment-options.md

-# Deployment options to setup FHIR Converter service in Azure
+# Deployment options to setup FHIR converter service in Azure

-This article details various deployment options for provisioning a FHIR Converter service in Azure.
+This article details various deployment options for provisioning a FHIR converter service in Azure.

 The following Azure resources will be provisioned once the deployment has completed: